 2012-2013 Fellows

 Efrén C. Olivares (J.D.
 2008) is the Deputy Legal Director for Immigrant Justice at the Southern Poverty Law Center, where he leads a team of lawyers and advocates working to end immigrant detention, defend the rights of immigrant workers, and seek justice for immigrant communities in the South and beyond.
-Before coming to SPLC, he directed the Racial and Economic Justice Program Director at the Texas Civil Rights Project, where he handled litigation focused on immigrants’ rights, ranging from challenging family separations, to representing low-income landowners in condemnation cases related to the border wall.
+Before SPLC, he directed the Racial and Economic Justice Program at the Texas Civil Rights Project, where he handled litigation on immigrants’ rights, ranging from challenging family separations to representing low-income landowners in border wall cases.
 Efrén has worked with the Inter-American Commission on Human Rights (IACHR) on country reports documenting human rights violations in Mexico, Guatemala, and Honduras.
-Efrén spent his fellowship year at the IACHR, where he worked on cases and requests for precautionary measures relating to indigenous peoples’ rights in the context of large infrastructure projects affecting their territories.
-At Yale, he was a Student Director of the Schell Center, a member of the Lowenstein Clinic and the Criminal Defense Clinic, and an Articles Editor of the Yale Human Rights and Development Law Journal.
+He spent his fellowship year at the IACHR, where he worked on cases and requests for precautionary measures relating to indigenous peoples’ rights in the context of large infrastructure projects affecting their territories.
+At Yale, he was a Student Director of the Schell Center, a member of the Lowenstein Clinic and the Criminal Defense Clinic, an Articles Editor of the Yale Human Rights and Development Law Journal, and a member of LALSA.
 After graduation, he worked at Fulbright & Jaworski L.L.P. in Houston.
-Efrén earned a B.A. in Philosophy, Politics and Economics from the University of Pennsylvania in 2005, where he graduated summa cum laude.
-He is the author of the forthcoming book “My Boy Will Die of Sorrow: A Memoir of Immigration from the Front Lines” (Hachette, 2022).
+Efrén earned a B.A. (summa cum laude) in Philosophy, Politics and Economics from the University of Pennsylvania in 2005.
+He is the author of the book “My Boy Will Die of Sorrow: A Memoir of Immigration from the Front Lines” (Hachette, 2022).

 Rupali Sharma (J.D.
 2012) is currently Senior Counsel and Director at the Lawyering Project, which aims to improve access to reproductive healthcare in the U.S. through litigation using an intersectional framework.
 She was previously a Legal Fellow at the Center for Reproductive Rights (CRR).
 Rupali has clerked for Chief Judge R. Guy Cole, Jr. of the U.S. Court of Appeals for the Sixth Circuit and Judge Matthew F. Kennelly of the U.S. District Court for the Northern District of Illinois.
 She spent her Bernstein fellowship year at CRR, where she helped challenge Ireland’s abortion ban.
 As a law student, Rupali served as a student director of the Immigration Legal Services clinic, was a Managing Editor of the Yale Journal of Law and Feminism, and interned with the Hon.
 Mr. Justice Dalveer Bhandari of the Supreme Court of India.
 Before law school, Rupali provided direct services to recent immigrants living with domestic violence.
 Rupali graduated magna cum laude and Phi Beta Kappa from Northwestern University.